Except for some larger exhibitions, admission is free to view the Minneapolis Institute of Arts’ vast collection.

 Start off with huevos rancheros or corned beef hash at Hell’s Kitchen, where the food is actually heavenly and brunch rules on weekends.

-In southern Minneapolis at Minnehaha Park, hikers stop at scenic overlooks to see limestone bluffs and beautiful Minnehaha Falls.
+In southern Minneapolis at Minnehaha Park, hikers stop at overlooks to see the Mississippi River, limestone bluffs and 53-foot-tall Minnehaha Falls.

-A tasty array of ingredients, like Korean sausage and short ribs, escalates simple wood-fired pizza to a culinary journey at Pizzeria Lola.
+A tasty array of ingredients, like Korean sausage and short ribs, makes simple wood-fired pizza to a culinary journey at Pizzeria Lola.

 Meal you’ll remember

-Meat-lovers rejoice at upscale palace of protein Butcher and The Boar, where German classics get modern updates thanks to a creative head chef, an expert in-house butcher and a skilled pastry chef.
-Expect entrees like wild boar links and turkey braunschweiger with Vidalia onion jam.
+Meat-lovers rejoice at upscale palace of protein Butcher and The Boar, where German classics get modern updates thanks to a creative head chef and an expert in-house butcher.
+Expect entrees like a Berkshire pork chop with bourbon sauce.
 (612) 238-8888; butcherandtheboar.com

 By The Numbers

 Seven Yankee stadiums could fit inside the Mall of America in Bloomington, just south of Minneapolis.
 More than 520 stores, dozens of restaurants (including popular American Girl Bistro), an amusement park and an aquarium are in the nation’s largest retail and entertainment complex.
-Make a visit hassle-free by staying in the new Radisson Blu Mall of America Hotel; from $229.
+The connected Radisson Blu Mall hotel is convenient for overnights; from $160.
 (952) 883-8800; mallofamerica.com